 Take an inexpensive pair of sunglasses if you are concerned about losing it on vacation.

-3. Hat
+22. Hat

 A wide brimmed hat is a cute accessory plus will offer a lot of shade and sun protection.
 Amazon has a huge selection that would be great to bring on a cruise.

-4. Beach Bag or Backpack
+23. Beach Bag or Backpack

 Take a beach bag or backpack to make going to the pool or beach at port easier.
 You can pack sunscreen, books or whatever you need.

-6. Light Sweater
+25. Light Sweater

 Even in summer, the ships get cool late at night.
 The winds can pick up on the deck so it’s nice to have a light sweater or cardigan for late night strolls.
+You can also pack a sweatshirt.

-7. Umbrella or Rain Poncho
+26. Umbrella or Rain Poncho

 Throw on a poncho and enjoy the day!
 Get a cheap one from the dollar store and just toss it when you are finished.
-You can also order some here.

-8. Shorts and Tank Tops/T-Shirts
+27. Shorts and Tank Tops/T-Shirts

-10. Semi-Formal Attire
+29. Semi-Formal Attire

 Check your cruise line to see what their guidelines are for formal night.
 You certainly don’t have to participate and can always dine at the buffet.

 However, it is fun to dress up sometimes and you might really enjoy it.
 Also, you can get really good pictures before these dining events.
+You don’t see as many in a cocktail dress and tuxedos as prior years, but everyone does still dress up.
+You will also need to pack dress shoes.

 These are often family portraits to treasure a lifetime.
 You will want to have the appropriate dress on your packing list for your packing cubes before you leave home.

 The pool deck can be slippery so bring a good pair of flip flops with rubber bottoms.
 It’s also a good idea to pack a nicer pair of sandals or flip flops too.
+I like to also pack water shoes for ports because the beaches can be rocky.

-1. Passport or Birth Certificate/Photo ID
+32. Passport or Birth Certificate/Photo ID

 Don’t be the one standing at the ship unable to board!
-Make sure check what documents you need based on where you are sailing.
+Make sure to check what documents you need based on where you are sailing.

 It’s not a good idea to travel with a lot of cash.
 However, you will need to bring some cash for shopping, tipping porters or room service.

-3. Dry Pouch for Phone and Passport
+34. Dry Pouch for Phone and Passport

 Even better, reuse these for the pool and other vacations.
-You can order dry pouches very reasonably priced here.

-4. Lanyard
+35. Lanyard

 While not a necessity, it sure makes cruise life easier.
 You need your cruise card for nearly everything.
 Keep it handy with a lanyard.

 Save your precious luggage space for other things.
-Your room is equipped with pool towels and you can get more by the pool.
+Your room is equipped with pool towels, and you can get more by the pool.

 Much easier and you don’t have to do the extra laundry.

-2. Hair Dryer
+Hair Dryer

 Most all rooms come quipped with these.
 Save the space and use the one in the room.

 Check with your local cruise line for rules on alcohol and what you can and can’t bring.
+Also, it is a good idea to NOT bring expensive jewelry on a cruise.

 You can’t bring weapons, homemade food and things like heaters and such.